 - Registration forms due by Friday 27 March 2020

 - Challenge concludes Friday 31 July 2020

 - Verification forms due Friday 7 August 2020

 The Chief Minister's Reading Challenge commences in Term One each year and concludes in Term Three.

 The Challenge is open to all ACT schools for students in Preschool to Year 12.
-Note that registration is for schools only – not individuals.

 There is no prescribed book list for the Challenge.
 Students, teachers, parents and carers can access Reading Tips on how to select a book and how to engage students in the Challenge.

 Prizes will be awarded to winning schools in September 2020 (date TBC).